alonshrestha/aws-vpc-resilient-architecture/README.md

-# AWS VPC CloudFormation Template for High Resiliency Architecture
+# AWS VPC CloudFormation Template for a Highly Resilient Architecture

 ## Overview